ToolGen: Unified Tool Retrieval and Calling via Generation: Related Work

 LLMs have shown strong potential in mastering tools for various tasks.
 However, most existing works focus on a limited set of actions \citep{chen2023fireact,zeng2023agenttuning,yin-etal-2024-agent,wang2024learning}.
 For instance, Toolformer \citep{schick2023toolformerlanguagemodelsteach} fine-tunes GPT-J to handle just five tools, such as calculators.
 While effective for narrow tasks, this approach struggles in real-world scenarios with vast action spaces.
 ToolBench \citep{qin2023toolllm} expands the scope by introducing over 16,000 tools, highlighting the challenge of tool selection in complex environments.

 To perform tool selection, current methods often use a retriever-generator pipeline, where relevant tools are retrieved and then utilized by the LLM \citep{patil2023gorillalargelanguagemodel,qin2023toolllm}.
+In addition, TPTU \citep{ruan2023tptu} proposes a structured framework for LLM agents and evaluates their task planning and tool usage abilities.
+Furthermore, TPTU-v2 \citep{kong2024tptu,kong2024tptu-v2} builds an LLM Finetuner to enhance agent performance with curated datasets and a demo selector to select relevant demonstrations.
+They set a flexible and superior paradigm compared to traditional retrieval-based paradigm.
 However, pipelined approaches face two major issues: error propagation from the retrieval step and the inability of LLMs to fully understand and use tools via simple prompting.

 To mitigate these issues, researchers have tried representing actions as tokens, converting action prediction into a generative task.
 For example, RT2 \citep{brohan2023rt2visionlanguageactionmodelstransfer} generates tokens representing robot actions, and Self-RAG \citep{asai2023selfraglearningretrievegenerate} uses special tokens to decide when to retrieve documents.
 ToolkenGPT \citep{hao_toolkengpt_2024} introduces tool-specific tokens to trigger tool usage, a concept closest to our approach.